gonaumov/babelPresentation/babelPresentationen.md

 # Babel

 From my point of view Babel easily can be used from NPM.
-Therefore, it is necessary to first explain what NPM.
+Therefore, it is necessary to first explain what NPM is.
-NPM is the default package manager on JavaScript runtime environment-a- NodeJS.
+NPM is the default package manager of JavaScript runtime environment for NodeJS.
-NodeJS in principle be used to develop backend web applications, but the big popularity acquired by ecosystem of tools developed around its package manager - NPM.
+NodeJS as a whole, can be used to develop backend web applications, but the big popularity it has, is because of the ecosystem of tools developed around its package manager - NPM.

 # scaffolding tools

-Extremely popular as a so-called. scaffolding tools.
+Extremely popular as a so called. scaffolding tools.
 These are tools for rapid generation of skeleton of a typical application.
 One of them is, for example yeoman: